BabyGeek/KeychainWrapper/README.md

 ## Usage

-In this version of the package you can store credentials based on `String` type
+In this version of the package you can store credentials.

 ### Import the package where you need it